BUGS-NYU/time-lapse-raspberry-pi/README.md

 # Detailed documentation on how to make your own

 Configure the software:
-* Go to preferences, Raspberry Pi Configuration and Interfaces.
+* Go to preferences, Raspberry Pi Configuration, and Interfaces.
 * Enable the camera.

 ## Still images